 Our smartphones have become an indispensable part of our lives.
 Being without them for a couple of hours or perhaps even a single day can cause high levels of frustration and fear, with several people confessing they wouldn’t last a day without their phones.
-Computer and internet addiction have soared to new heights through smartphones, as an addict no longer needs to be chained to his desk.
+Computer and internet addiction has soared to new heights through smartphones, as an addict no longer needs to be chained to his desk.
 The term Nomophobia refers to the fear of being without your phone.
 For some addicts, this experience can be as stressful as a trip to the dentist or even their wedding day.

 By 2015, it’s been estimated that 2 billion mobile phone users would be on smartphones and 85% of total Internet usage would be recorded on Smartphone.
 In this infographic from FrontRange, the company surveyed 800+ people and managed to convince seven people to give up their smartphone for a week and record how they felt.
 The results reveal that phone addiction is real, but there are also ways to reverse it.